 Is Stem Cell Banking sufficient for one child?

 The research suggests that uses of stem cells for self is really low.
 Most conditions potentially treated by a patient’s own umbilical cord blood stem cells already exist in his or her own cells and, therefore, the stored stem cells may not be used to treat the same individual.
 So the stem cells you preserve of one baby may actually be used by the other one or larger family or community rather than the baby herself.
 So if you see stem cell preservation as an insurance than you may want to do it for more than one child.

 Avg. stem cell banking Cost– INR 40,000 to 70,000 per child with comfortable annual or monthly installment options for private/family banks.
 Storage is free of cost for public banks.
 Public Banks charge on usage.

 Should I preserve my Baby's stem cells with private or public banks? - Preserving your stem cell with Public banks is equivalent to organ or blood donation.
 It increases the chance of it being actually used but there is no assurance that the same may be available for your own use.
 Storing your sample with Public Banks gives you access to a larger pool of samples should you need the same.
 Public Banks typically do not charge you for storage, but for usage.
-There is only one truly Public Bank in India - Jeevan.
+Public banks in India are - Jeevan, Reliance, Stemcyte.
 Lifecell also offers Community Banking where the samples stored with Lifecell act as one large pool available to all the Parents.
 It is like a mid way between Public and Private banking.

 Preserving cord blood sample with private bank keeps it safe for your own family use when needed.
 The usage of stem cells for diseases allowing Autologous treatment (where your own sample is usable) though are few today with many more in clinical trial stage.